serverless-guru/sls-jest/doc/utils/dynamodb.md

 - `DynamoDBItemCollection`

 Represents a collection of DynamoDBTtems.
+It can be:

 - an array of `DynamoDBItem`